clux/facemaulers/recaps/99-brass-banking.md

 With financial plans set, you got an account with the Grand Obsidian, a banking branch run by devils/efreeti/and who knows who else.
 You have their base subscription that grants you a teleporting deposit ring that lets you teleport gold into it at will.

-You also sold the majority of your magic items to cash out somewhere in the range of 150k gold (what necessitates a bank), then you used a commensurate amount on items taded to the Plane of Fire;
+You also sold the majority of your magic items to cash out somewhere in the range of 150k gold (what necessitates a bank), then you used a commensurate amount on items traded in the Plane of Fire;

 - Book of Exalted Deeds 80k
 - Blackrazor for Oathkeeper (50k sword for 50k maul)